WatsonDataPlatform/E2ELab/datascientist/machinelearning/Readme.md

 3. Give the project a name of your choosing, for example, "Default project".

+> NOTE: make sure that the target container is names "notebooks".

 4. On the right side of the screen, drop the file transactions.csv into the dotted box outline and then click "Apply" (click "Apply" a second time in the pop-up box)

 5. The transactions file is now added to the assets of the default project: